 There are three categories for mapping status.

-The woman on the poll tax list is completely identified with the correct address.
-She is mapped.
+Women on the poll tax list who have been completely identified are mapped.

-There is incomplete or wrong address information, such as a missing house number, wrong street name or conflicting enumeration district and ward number.
-The woman on the poll tax list is not displayed on the map due to incorrect information.
-She will be added to the map when correct information is found.
+Women with incomplete or incorrect information are not mapped.
+This might be a missing house number, wrong street name or conflicting enumeration district and ward number.
+They will be added to the map when correctly identified.

 Many 1920 addresses do not correspond to the streets of present day Houston and Harris County.
 Independent municipalities like Harrisburg, Independence Heights, and Magnolia Park, as well as many unincorporated areas are within the Houston city limits now.

 Streets have disappeared, sacrificed to the freeways and structures of today.
 Homes are gone, replaced by parks, freeways, businesses, churches, universities, hospitals, and new houses.
 Streets have been renamed.
-Among so many changes, Houston bayous and early cemeteries serve as anchors to the 1920 locations.
+Among so many changes, Houston bayous and early cemeteries serve as landmarks for the 1920 locations.

 Several maps are used to find a specific 1920 address on a 2020 map.
 The most useful maps are a Houston 1917 map with the 1920 wards outlined5, and the same map with the 1920 Harris County Enumeration Districts shown6.
 Google Maps shows the present locations.